more about us

 - The limited number of days an adult registrant can miss and be prorated is limited to half of the total number of class dates, e.g., if the class meets 12 times, they cannot prorate/deduct more than 6 due to time off.

-A $200 non‐refundable deposit is required at the time of registration per camper and per camp.
-Refunds will be issued if requested at least (7) seven business days before the start date of a camp, less the non‐refundable deposit.
+For 8 week and 4 week Camps that meet Monday through Friday, a $200 non‐refundable deposit is required at the time of registration per camper and per camp.
+All other camps must be paid in full at the time of registration.
+Refunds will be issued if requested at least (7) seven business days before the start date of a camp, less 20% (not to exceed the $200 non-refundable camp deposit) per child, per camp.
 Note: If you drop your child from a camp less than (7) seven business days prior to the start date of camp, NO REFUND will be issued.
 Refunds can only be given for medical reasons or relocation, and will be prorated.

 Camp proration will not be allowed (with the exception of one‐week vacation for the 8‐week camps only; this must be requested in‐person and by May 1st).
 Transferring between non‐contractual camps will be allowed; however, contractual camp transfer requests will require a Program Manager’s approval.